senzing-garage/docker-compose-demo/docs/docker-compose-rabbitmq-postgresql-minimal/README.md

 or are the default values seen in [docker-compose-rabbitmq-postgresql.yaml](../../resources/postgresql/docker-compose-rabbitmq-postgresql.yaml).

-#### View docker containers
+#### View Docker containers

-1. A good tool to monitor individual docker logs is [Portainer](https://github.com/Senzing/knowledge-base/blob/main/WHATIS/portainer.md).
+1. A good tool to monitor individual Docker logs is [Portainer](https://github.com/Senzing/knowledge-base/blob/main/WHATIS/portainer.md).
    When running, Portainer is viewable at [localhost:9170](http://localhost:9170).